Max Landis

 Max Landis (born August 3, 1985) is an American filmmaker.
 He is the son of director John Landis.
 He wrote scripts for the films Chronicle (2012), American Ultra (2015), Victor Frankenstein (2015), and Bright (2017).
 He wrote and directed the film Me Him Her (2015), produced the first two seasons of the Syfy series Channel Zero (2016), and created the series Dirk Gently's Holistic Detective Agency (2016) based on the novel, for BBC America.
 He has also written limited series published by DC and Image Comics.

 In both 2011 and 2012, he was listed among Forbes magazine's "30 Under 30" young people to watch in the entertainment industry.
-His career stalled in 2017, following accusations from several women of emotional and sexual abuse.

 Early life

 Landis was born on August 3, 1985, his father's 35th birthday, in Beverly Hills, California, the son of director John Landis and costume designer and historian Deborah Nadoolman Landis.
 His family is Jewish.
 He left Beverly Hills High School for a therapeutic boarding school in Connecticut, but still graduated with a Beverly Hills High School diploma.
 A graduate of University of Miami’s Motion Picture Program.
 Landis has stated that he has cyclothymia and dysgraphia.